|

 COM port matches the TCP port being used on the NetModem Server.

-Find out if the NetModem Server is accepting connections by going to
+Find out if NetModem Server is accepting TCP connections locally, as

-prompt by typing in the following and press [Enter] :
+window type in the following command line and press [Enter] :

 telnet localhost 6000

-(If you defined a TCP port other then 6000 on the NetModem Server, use that value instead)
+(If a TCP port other then 6000 was configured on the NetModem Server, use that value instead)

 If the telnet connection is successful locally on the NetModem Server

-PC, next try the same command from the NetModem client PC
+PC, next try the telnet command from a NetModem Client PC

-but change the word localhost to the IP address of the NetModem Server.
+but change the word "localhost" to the IP address of the NetModem

-server, but not from the client then this indicates that there is a
+from the server, but not from the client, then there is most likley

-firewall blocking traffic to the TCP port on the server.
-See
+a firewall blocking inbound traffic to the TCP port on the server.

 If the telnet connection works from the Client PC, then it should also

-work successfully from the NetModem Client "Test Server Connection".
+work successfully from the NetModem Client Configuration's "Test

 16.2.
 If the Client says "NetModem Server reports COM port not available"

-If the client is set for Automatic Pooling then the next step is to find out why non of the shared COM ports on the server are available.
+If the client is set for Automatic Pooling then the next step is to find out why none of the "Assigned to pool" COM ports in the NetModem Server's first (default) pool are available.
 It could be due to other clients holding all the shared COM ports open.
-Look at the Active Connections listed in the NetModem Server's Status screen on the Server PC.
+Look at the Active Connections listed in NetModem Server's Status screen on the Server PC.
 If some of the Shared Ports are in use by a client, then they will each be listed as an Active Connection, showing the IP address of the client PC that is using each port.
-If all the Shared Ports in a pool are listed under the Active Connections list, this explains why non are available.
+If all the assigned ports in a pool are listed under the Active Connections list, then none will be available until they are closed by their client's application.

-If all the COM ports in a pool are not listed as Active Connections, then there is some other reason that these COM ports are not available to the clients.
+If all the COM ports in a pool are not listed as Active Connections, then there is some other reason that these COM ports are not available to the client.
 Either an application or service on the NetModem Server PC is currently using those COM ports, or there is a problem with the COM ports or their attached modems.
-If no other application on the NetModem Server PC is using those COM ports, then try accessing the COM ports directly from the NetModem Server PC using a terminal program such as HyperTerminal.
-If HyperTerminal is unable to access the modems or COM ports directly, then the NetModem Server will not be able to access them either.
+If no other application on the NetModem Server PC appear to be using these COM ports, then try accessing the COM ports directly from the NetModem Server PC using a terminal program such as HyperTerminal or PuTTY.
+If a terminal program is unable to access the modems or COM ports directly, then the NetModem Server will not be able to access them either.

 The pop-up Window that displays "NetModem Server reports COM port not available" to the client user can be disabled by going to the Advanced section of the NetModem Client configuration program and disabling the checkbox.